Making “Cents” of Gas Fireplace Pricing

 Vent-Free Fireplace Installation Costs

 One of the biggest benefits of a ventless system is its lower cost due to the lack of venting pipe required.
 On average, a vent-free installation will cost between $2,000 and $3,500, making this a more cost-effective option for those remodeling on a budget.
 However, vent-free fireplaces are not permitted in all areas, so be sure to check local codes and guidelines before installing to ensure local regulations are met.

 What Does it Cost to Run a Gas Fireplace?

 The cost to run a gas fireplace will vary depending on the features of the fireplace.
-Specifications such as standing pilot versus non-standing pilot (IPI), BTU output, hours of use, and fuel type will all play a determining factor.
-With that said, the average cost to run a natural gas fireplace is approximately $0.70/hour or about $60/year, while propane costs approximately $2.30/hour.
+Specifications such as standing pilot versus non-standing pilot (IPI), BTU output, hours of use and fuel type will all play a factor.
+With that said, the average cost to run a natural gas fireplace is approximately $0.70/hour or about $60/year, while propane costs approximately $2.30/hour or $200/year.

 Gas Fireplace Alternatives

 While gas fireplaces are certainly the most popular option on the market today, they’re far from the only option available.
 Wood fireplaces remain popular for those looking for higher heat outputs to lower energy bills, while electric fireplaces offer an excellent way to add warmth and beauty to a home at a much lower entry cost.

 Think a different type of fireplace may be right for you?
 Check out our fireplace buying guide to learn about other options.